 Grief is all-encompassing and affects us profoundly and forever on every level of our being.
-We do not get over grief we do not recover from it but we learn to live and grow with it.
+We do not get over grief; we do not recover from it but we learn to live and grow with it.

-In my mid-twenties, I lost a work colleague.
+In my mid-twenties, I lost a colleague.
 We left for a weekend and on Monday morning learned that Richard, a young man of 26, had died in a terrible car accident driving through some beautiful country lanes in the English countryside.

-Grief ebbs and flows and crashes like the ocean and then all is quiet for a while until the next storm or trigger.
+Grief ebbs and flows and crashes like the ocean, and then all is quiet for a while until the next storm or trigger.

-If anything, it is like a figure of 8 continually changing.
+It is like a figure of 8 continually changing.

 “Imagine grief as a tennis ball in a vase, instead of the ball getting smaller the container gets larger.
 We grow and expand around our grief.”
 We learn how to surround it with our own strength and compassion.

-We have little time to process and feel the pain if we are lucky we get 3-5 days off work unless we are the executor of the estate, and then 12 weeks of unpaid leave.
-When we return to work, often people simply do not know how to approach us what to say, and so avoid contact.
-Adults find it difficult to find the words to describe what they are experiencing, for children, it is even more impossible.
+We have little time to process and feel the pain: if we are lucky we get 3-5 days off work unless we are the executor of the estate, and then 12 weeks of unpaid leave.
+When we return to work, often people simply do not know how to approach us, what to say, and so avoid contact.
+Adults find it difficult to find the words to describe what they are experiencing.
+For children, it is even more impossible.

 Sobonofu Some from northwest Africa in Burkina Faso writes about her culture and how it embraces grief.
 She writes that surrendering to your sorrow has the power to heal the deepest of wounds.
 As a child, she tells of losing a friend at school and the implicit understanding by the village that it took as long as it took for her to grieve.
 There was no map or marked road for grief.
 There was no prescribed timeline or expectation of time by when she should be “over” her grief.
-This was a collective process the community supported her and held her up until she was strong enough to move forward in life.
-This witnessing and validation by the community help toward the depth of the level of healing.
+This was a collective process the community supported her and held her until she was strong enough to move forward in life.
+This witnessing and validation by the community helps toward the depth of the level of healing.

 In the throes of grief, it can be all-encompassing, and for those facing it from the outside fear-inducing.
 Thoughts such as "There but for the grace of God.."
 Is it contagious?
 Abound.
 Grief and fear are intertwined.

 People become awkward, tongue-tied, doubt themselves in the face of grief.
-Words become redundant and lacking or otherwise
+Words become redundant and lacking or otherwise.